athos/pogonos/README.md

 ```

 At the time, Pogonos does not have an internal mechanism to implicitly cache
-parsing results for templates you've ever rendered for better performance
+parsing results for templates you've ever rendered, for better performance
 of rendering.
-So, if you use Pogonos in a situation where the rendering performance
+So, if you use Pogonos in a case where the rendering performance
 matters much, you may have to cache parsed templates on your own.

 ### Outputs